What is a Home Theatre Power Manager

 A power manager is similar to a surge protector but is far more efficient.
 The surge protector diverts excess power from your circuit, but a manager cleans dirty power and eliminates noise.

-Unlike surge protectors, the power manager disconnects your devices when high voltage is detected.
+When high voltage is detected, the power manager shuts down the devices.
 It also eliminates noises and cleans dirty AC to maximize the performance of connected devices.

 Effect of the Power Manager on Sound Quality

-When it comes to speakers, some power managers filter too much noise and cut out some of the dynamic range in your audio signals.
+Regarding speakers, some power managers filter too much noise and cut out some dynamic range in your audio signals.

-If you have the option, I would test the audio quality using a manager vs using the mains.
-For some, the audio from the mains’ power is more dynamic and rich while the manager is flatter.
+If you have the option, I would test the audio quality using a manager instead of the mains.
+For some, the audio from the mains’ power is more dynamic and prosperous, while the manager is flatter.

-However, the results will depend on the power conditioner model you use and the quality of your main electricity.
+However, the results will depend on your power conditioner model and the quality of your leading electricity.
 A power manager will likely improve the audio quality if your electrical line has a lot of noise.

 Are you just looking to improve the audio?
 An expensive manager probably won’t improve the audio quality of your home theatre.